 in order to compress the text to only two lines, or, if desired, to expand it back in full:

-The editing of these fields can also be done within the Properties dialog that is invoked from the context menu on the node.
+The editing of these fields can also be done within the Properties dialog invoked from the context menu on the node.
 Additional text can be attached to the node above and/or below its shape:

 The Properties dialog also allows changes to the node colors, adding or removing an icon, as well as hiding or unhiding the node name: